tialaR/tialaR/README.md

 I'm currently work at Capgemini as Jr Systems Analyst.
 </p>
 <p>
-Currently focused on acting and constantly learning ReactJS, React Native and Node.js.
+I'm currently focused on acting and constantly learning ReactJS, React Native and Node.js.
 </p>
 <p>
 I really enjoy working as a team, facing new challenges and always opening up new opportunities.